 - (a) Letter Deadline.
-Letters communicating a formal position on a bill (support, opposition, concerns, etc.) must be received by the Committee, via the Advocacy Portal, by hand, or mailed hardcopy, by 12:00 p.m. on the Tuesday of the week prior to the scheduled hearing of the bill in order for the position to be referenced in some form in the analysis.
-Letters received after that time may be referenced at the discretion of the Committee. - (b) Letter Requirements.
-Position letters must be signed, on organizational letterhead where possible, and include the name of the organization(s) and a named individual representing each organization expressing the position.
-When submitted via the Advocacy Portal, each organization represented on the letter should be entered individually into the Advocacy Portal in order to be referenced in the analysis. - (c) Updated Letters.
+Letters communicating a formal position on a bill (support, opposition, concerns, etc.) must be received by the Committee, via the Advocacy Portal, by hand, or mailed hardcopy, by 12 noon on the Tuesday of the week prior to the scheduled hearing of the bill in order for the position to be referenced in some form in the analysis.
+Letters received after that time may be referenced at the discretion of Committee staff. - (b) Letter Requirements.
+Position letters are to be on organizational letterhead where possible, and include the name of the organization(s) and a named individual representing each organization expressing the position.
+For letters submitted to the Committee via the Advocacy Portal, each organization represented on the letter must be entered individually into the Advocacy Portal in order to be referenced in the analysis. - (c) Updated Letters.
 Position letters must reference the most current version of the bill being heard before the Committee.
 Individuals and organizations wishing to withdraw or update a previous position letter must communicate that information to the Committee in writing and submit an updated letter via the Advocacy Portal.
 Letters in the possession of the Committee which are not addressed to the Committee, or which reference a prior version of a bill and have not been otherwise withdrawn, may be included at the discretion of the Committee if it deems the letter to have continuing relevance.